Showing all 12 results

 This amazingly hardy corn was bred in the Montana mountains.
 Impressive cold hardiness, earliness, drought tolerance and they thrive at high altitudes.

 First introduced by Burpee Seeds in 1902, at a time when the most popular sweet corn were all white varieties.
 According to Burpee a skilled gardener in Greenfield, Massachusetts developed this variety because he wanted the earliest corn in the area.

 Minimum 30 Seeds

-Rich Sweetness 132 is a beautiful reddish brown melon, about the size of a baseball, striped with golden yellow and very fragrant, with a Pina Colada-like aroma and flavor.
+Rich Sweetness 132 is a beautiful reddish brown melon, about 3-4 inches in diameter, striped with golden yellow and very fragrant, boasting a Pina Colada-like aroma and mild flavor.